glennhickey/progressiveCactus/README.md

 ####Kyoto Tycoon

-Available with the `--database kyoto_tycoon` command line option.
+Available by default (orwith the `--database kyoto_tycoon`) command line option.
 Kyoto Tycoon databases are kept *in memory* and are accessed via a client-server model.
 Both parallel reads and writes are supported.
 It is best to leave all the Kyoto Tycoon-related options (`--kt*`) alone unless you are an expert.

 *The scripts do their best to clean them up, but it is possible that trailing ktserver daemons linger after certain crash situations.
 One way to clear them all is:*   `ps x | grep ktserver | grep -v grep | awk '{print $1}' | xargs kill -KILL`